mahdiosman2023/Phase4-Wk1Challenge/README.md

 Set up the following routes.
 Make sure to return JSON data in the format specified along with the appropriate HTTP verb.

-Recall you can specify fields to include or exclude when serializing a model instance to a dictionary using to_dict() (don't forget the comma if specifying a single field).
+Recall you can specify fields to inc lude or exclude when serializing a model instance to a dictionary using to_dict() (don't forget the comma if specifying a single field).